NawressM/1st-DevOps-Project/README.md

      There is a error in the status . before that when i first tried it was pending .
 However, it seems it has an error in the image.

  ## 7.Make a service mesh using Istio
-   For this long part, i didn't succed to get somthing.
-I will try again next days.
+   Same thing as part 3.
+I will try to do it next days.

 ## Tools used :
  - Github